dvncan/forge_makefile/README.md

 Replace json with sql or nosql to get the corresponding output format.

+### new typescript version
+'run'
+ts-node parseSolidity.ts path/to/your/solidity-file.sol

 Explanation

 	•	solc: Used to generate the AST of the Solidity file.